den-materials/agile-lab/README.md

 Take 15 minutes and create at least 5 user stories for your project.
 Remember that smaller stories are better in general than more complicated stories.

-Don't worry about order yet.
-Worry just about defining the features you plan to work on.
+Don't worry about order yet, just about defining the features you plan to work on.
 Also feel free to include stretch goals in the stories as well.

 Tips: